Part 5 of 12 April 23, 2026

 But PT typically works within a medical model.
 Diagnose the problem area, treat the problem area, discharge when symptoms resolve.
 The focus is necessarily on the site of pain.

 Movement education works with the whole pattern.
 I’m not treating the hip.
-I’m reorganizing the system that created the overload on the hip.
-The hip is the victim, not the criminal.
+I’m reorganizing the system that created the overload on the hip, and then strengthening that better organization with real exercise.

 Integration

-I have the client walk again.
-But now with a single cue: “Feel that heel accept weight with each step.”
+The last part of the session connects the new work back to life.
+I have the client walk again, with a single cue: “Feel that heel accept weight with each step.”

 The client stops and stands still for a moment.
 “My hip feels different.
 It’s not hurting right now.”

-I’m not surprised, and I’m careful about this moment.
+I’m careful about this moment.
 I don’t want anyone to think one session fixed the hip.
-What happened is that we temporarily changed the demand on the hip by changing the pattern around it.
-To make this lasting, we need repetition.
-We need structural work to address the tissue restrictions that have been holding the old pattern in place.
+What happened is that we changed the demand on the hip by changing the pattern around it, and we started loading the better pattern.
+To make it lasting, we need repetition.
+Often we pair this work with structural integration to address the tissue restrictions holding the old pattern in place.
 We need time.

 But they felt it.
-The difference between the habitual pattern and a better-organized one.
 And that felt experience is worth more than any explanation I could give.

 Who This Is For

-But if you’re in the second half of life, if you’ve accumulated injuries and habits and compensations over decades, if you’re the person who’s tried everything and still has that one nagging thing, this might be the missing piece.
+It’s especially valuable in the second half of life, when decades of injuries, habits, and compensations have accumulated.
+If you’re the person who’s tried everything and still has that one nagging thing, this is often the missing piece.

 And it combines powerfully with hands-on structural integration work, which I’ll talk about later in this series.
+The structural work opens new possibilities.
+The movement work strengthens them.
 The two together create changes that neither one can achieve alone.

 If any of this sounds like your situation, come in and let me take a look.
 It starts with watching you move.
 And it goes from there.